 Uber, Lyft and other ridesharing companies changed the way people get from place to place.
-In cities where use of public transit or hailing cabs was once the norm, now commuters and party-goers had another, more convenient, and often less expensive option: Uber.
+In cities where the use of public transit or hailing cabs was once the norm, now commuters and party-goers had another, more convenient, and often less expensive option: Uber.
 With the tap of an app, you can hire your own personal driver for a nominal fee.

-Ridesharing: the good and the bad
+Ridesharing: the Good and the Bad

 While using rideshare apps is convenient and economical, taking an Uber is risky to customers.
-When your driver arrives, you have no way of knowing whether or not they drive in a defensive and safe manner until you are in the vehicle with them and at their mercy—and all it takes for an injury crash or even a fatal crash to take place is one moment of negligence on the driver’s behalf.
+When your driver arrives, you have no way of knowing whether or not they drive in a defensive and safe manner until you are in the vehicle with them and at their mercy—and all it takes for an Injury Crash or even a Fatal Crash to take place in one moment of negligence on the driver’s behalf.

-Current research on Uber accidents
+Current Research on Uber Accidents

-However, a 2019 working paper from out of the University of Chicago by Hochberg, Barrios and Yi shows something quite different: the researchers analyzed fatal traffic accident data made available by the federal government and found that since ridesharing companies first began offering their services in 2010, traffic accident deaths have been on the increase, rising by around 3 percentage points each year since then.
+However, a 2019 working paper from out of the University of Chicago by Hochberg, Barrios, and Yi shows something quite different: the researchers analyzed fatal traffic accident data made available by the federal government and found that since ridesharing companies first began offering their services in 2010, traffic accident deaths have been on the increase, rising by around 3 percentage points each year since then.

-Hamilton Uber accident attorneys
+Hamilton Uber Accident Attorneys

-Damages are paid out in the form of a cash award, and are calculated by the courts and given a dollar amount based on circumstances related to the accident such as extent of injury and cost of injury-related medical treatment.
-Contact us today for a free case evaluation with an Uber accident legal specialist.
+Damages are paid out in the form of a cash award and are calculated by the courts and given a dollar amount based on circumstances related to the accident such as the extent of injury and cost of injury-related medical treatment.
+Contact Us Today for a Free Case Evaluation with an Uber accident legal specialist.